consoledotdev/home/content/tools/server-monitoring.md

 [Datadog has more than 450 integrations](https://www.datadoghq.com/product/platform/integrations/#all)
 with every product and service you can think of.
-This includes cloud services from Azure, AWS and Google where the agent can’t be installed as well as tools and systems you run yourself.
-Plugins are kept up to date by Datadog’s engineering teams and new integrations will often be launched on the day of release due to partnerships with major vendors.
+This includes cloud services from Azure, AWS and Google where the agent can't be installed as well as tools and systems you run yourself.
+Plugins are kept up to date by Datadog's engineering teams and new integrations will often be launched on the day of release due to partnerships with major vendors.